 Planting season is the best season to find out everything about their methods.
 Here’s how the farmers go about preparing to plant their Lakadong turmeric seeds.

-The best way to learn to farm is from the farmer.
+The best way to learn to farming is from the farmer.
 Our farmer partner, Bah Shadap is not only a farmer and one of our trusted suppliers but also our educator on everything traditional about Lakadong turmeric.
 While he is not involved in planting Lakadong turmeric on a large scale on his own, he is involved with other farmers who plant this turmeric.

 You can say he is sort of a ‘farm manager’ because he goes to every farm to watch, hawk-eyed and ensure the farmers plant the way they should.